refindlyllc/rets/README.md

 - follow_redirects: Follow HTTP redirects.
 The default True.
 - use_post_method: Use HTTP POST method when making requests instead of GET.
 The default is True
 - metadata_format: COMPACT_DECODED or STANDARD_XML.
 The client will attempt to set this automatically based on response codes from the RETS server.
+- session_id_cookie_name: The session cookie name returned by the RETS server.
+Default is RETS-Session-ID

 ## Context Manager
 If you don't want to manually call the session's login and logout methods,